fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * Links to documentation, *considered most helpful to complete your work*, have been added to a Quick Reference box within each item’s instructions.
 Clicking on any of these links opens a tab in Firefox.
 * The `k` alias and bash autocomplete for `kubectl` are also pre-configured, so will function in all terminal windows launched.
 You only need to add other aliases and exports to help you.
 * Editors `vim` (`vi`) and `nano` are pre-installed.
-* You may not install additional software from package repos or other locations except when directed by an exam question, and only from the links it gives you.
+* You may not install additional software from package repos or other locations except when directed by an exam question, and only from the links or instructions it gives you, e.g. you can use `apt` during a cluster upgrade question, but you cannot use it to install some other utility you think would aid you.
     * **NOTE** You won't be asked to install anything (e.g. CNI plugins) for which a link isn't present in the allowed docs.
 You will be provided with a link in the question.
 * There is a simulation of the exam environment [here](https://killercoda.com/kimwuestkamp/scenario/cks-cka-ckad-remote-desktop).